adrianN/adrianN.github.io/markdown/linear_optimization/fourier-motzkin.markdown

 ### Solving 1D Linear Programs by combining constraints

 Solving 1-dimensional LPs is trivial.
 We have just one variable $x$.
-The cost function either becomes bigger as $x$ increases or smaller, so we immediately now whether we're looking for the biggest $x$ that satisfies the constraints or the smallest.
+The cost function either becomes bigger as $x$ increases or smaller, so we immediately know whether we're looking for the biggest $x$ that satisfies the constraints or the smallest.
 The set of feasible $x$ is then the intersection of the rays defined be the constraints.
 For example

 $$\begin{aligned}
 \min & 3x \\